Jackass (franchise): Origins and casting

 The video convinced Tremaine that the CKY group would fit perfectly with the idea of a stunt and prank television show that he, Knoxville, and Spike Jonze had been planning.
-After demo footage had been shot and pitched to several networks, Saturday Night Live made an offer to have the crew be a recurring segment on the show.
-The offer was rejected, and a subsequent bidding war between Comedy Central, FX, and MTV resulted in the three accepting a deal from the latter for a half-hour weekly show and greater creative control.
-Knoxville, Tremaine, and Jonze are credited as executive producers.
+After demo footage had been shot and pitched to several networks, Saturday Night Live made an offer to have the Knoxville be a recurring segment on the show instead.
+He rejected the offer, however, and a subsequent bidding war between Comedy Central, FX, and MTV resulted in the creators accepting a deal from the latter for a half-hour weekly show and greater creative control.
+Knoxville, Tremaine, and Jonze are credited as executive producers of the series.
 Van Toffler, president of MTV, said: "We just knew there were a bunch of knuckleheads out there who had a very high tolerance for stupidity and pain."

-Soon after the MTV deal, Tremaine got in touch with periodic contributor to Big Brother Steve-O, who was working as a clown at a local Florida flea market, and had him film videos of his stunts for the television show, but none of the stunts were cleared by MTV management.
-Some time later, Dave England suggested and brought in his friend Ehren McGhehey, a fellow Oregon resident and extreme stunt participant.
+Soon after the MTV deal, Tremaine got in touch with periodic contributor to Big Brother Steve-O, who was working as a clown at a local Florida flea market, and had him film various stunts for the television show.
+However, none of the stunts were cleared by MTV management due to their graphic and suggestive nature.
+Some time later, Dave England suggested and brought in his friend "Danger Ehren" McGhehey, a fellow Oregon resident and extreme stunt participant.
 Preston Lacy would be the last of the original cast to join, after he and Knoxville previously worked together with Knoxville's ex-wife's clothing line.
 Knoxville told Lacy that he was making a new TV show and asked him if he could potentially write some ideas.
 Knoxville then convinced Lacy to perform the stunts himself.
+The main cast would then consist of Knoxville, Margera, Steve-O, Pontius, Dunn, Wee Man, England, Danger Ehren, Lacy and DiCamillo.
+DiCamillo would leave the main cast after the finale of the series, but would still appear in future films as a guest.
+Stephanie Hodge was initially intended to be part of the main cast, but withdrew after suffering an injury while filming a stunt that almost left her paralyzed; Knoxville admitted becoming reluctant involving women after the accident.

+The skull-and-crutches logo was designed by Andy Jenkins, while the theme song "Corona" by Minutemen was picked by Knoxville.
+Tremaine and Knoxville originally toyed with the idea of a more talk show-like format with Knoxville as the host behind a desk, but Jonze persuaded them to stick to clip show format of the Big Brother videos.
+The series typography, using only minimalist lower case Helvetica titles and nothing else—a choice Tremaine attributed to it being a stock font on the Macintosh—was also reused from the Big Brother videos, and was chosen as an "anti-design" choice in face of MTV's elaborate motion graphics at the time.